Floplosion05/Backup/README.md

 ## Preparation
  - Download [Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_1.4.exe) and install Raspberrypi OS Lite 32-Bit with it on a SD card
- - Add an empty file named "ssh" **without** extension in the root directory of the newly flashed SD card
+ - Add an empty file named "ssh" **without** an extension in the root directory of the newly flashed SD card
  - If you are using an Ethernet connection:
    - just plug in your sd card and LAN cable and you're good to go
  - If you are using a Wifi connection: